Department of Public Administration and Policy

-Jane Palmer’s interdisciplinary research focuses on interpersonal violence prevention, help-seeking, vicarious trauma, legal/policy responses to crimes against women and children; vicarious trauma; methodological, measurement and cultural competency issues in community-based research; and barriers to help-seeking/crime reporting for victims from marginalized communities.
-Her dissertation was on bystander intervention in dating and sexual violence situations on a college campus.
+Jane Palmer’s interdisciplinary research focuses on interpersonal violence prevention, help-seeking, vicarious trauma, legal/policy responses to gender-based violence and measurement/ methodological issues in research on sensitive topics.
+Her dissertation was on bystander intervention in sexual assault and intimate partner violence situations on a college campus.

 Prior to joining the AU faculty full-time, she was a post-doctoral associate at the Center on Violence Against Women and Children (VAWC) at the Rutgers University School of Social Work, where she was responsible for analyzing data from an experimental evaluation of a campus-based bystander intervention and sexual violence prevention program.

-From 2010 – 2013, Dr. Palmer was a fellow at the U.S. Department of Justice’s National Institute of Justice where she was a key staff member on a small team of individuals responsible for designing and implementing a Congressionally-mandated program of research on violence against American Indian and Alaska Native women living in tribal communities in the U.S. She currently serves as a Technical Advisor on the National Baseline Study under this program of research, which is being implemented by American Indian Development Associates (http://aidainc.net/).
+From 2010 – 2013, Dr. Palmer was a fellow at the U.S. Department of Justice’s National Institute of Justice where she was a key staff member on a small team of individuals responsible for designing and implementing a Congressionally-mandated program of research on violence against American Indian and Alaska Native women living in tribal communities in the U.S. She currently serves as a Technical Advisor on the National Baseline Study under this program of research, which is being implemented by American Indian Development Associates.